Drake Equations and ‘It Ain’t Gunna Happen’ Science Fiction

 Honestly, I don’t think much of it.

 The writer of the article is being much to deferential and kind to the SETI scientists allegedly using the Drake ‘equation’ for anything but a good laugh.
 The equation is of course nothing of the kind.
-It is a laundry list, woefully incomplete, of some of the things Drake idly daydreamed may or may not be necessary for intelligent extraterrestrial civilizations interesting in mutual contract to exist.
+It is a laundry list, woefully incomplete, of some of the things Drake idly daydreamed may or may not be necessary for intelligent extraterrestrial civilizations interested in mutual contract to exist.

 HERE are the factors in the Drake (ahem) Equation: